 [3-4-04] The barcode must be located as specified in 3.0.
 No printing may appear in an area 1/8 inch above and below the barcode.
 A minimum clear (quiet) zone equal to 10 times the average measured narrow element (bars or space) width must be maintained to the left and right of the barcode.

 When measured in the red spectral range between 630 nanometers and 675 nanometers, the minimum white bar (space) reflectance (Rs) must be greater than 50%, and the maximum bar reflectance (Rb) must be less than 25%.
 The minimum print reflectance difference (Rs-Rb) is 40%.
 Reflectance must be measured with a USPS-specified reflectance meter or barcode verifier.

-All barcodes in each mailing must measure American National Standards Institute (ANSI) grade C or above.
-At least 70% of the barcodes in each mailing must measure ANSI grade A or B. For all printing processes, it is strongly recommended that the symbols be tested to ensure that they meet specification requirements.
-Information concerning ANSI guidelines X3.182-1990 may be obtained from the American Standards Institute (see G043).
+[3-4-04] All barcodes in each mailing must measure American National Standards Institute (ANSI) grade C or above.
+ANSI grade barcodes D or F are unacceptable.
+It is strongly recommended that all printing processes be tested to ensure that they meet specification requirements.
+Information concerning ANSI guidelines X3.182-1990 may be obtained from the American National Standards Institute (see G043).

-All barcode symbols must be printed on substrate material that preserves the optical specification as described in the AIM-USA Uniform Symbology Specification documents.
-Typically, white label stock commonly used for barcode generation is suitable, providing it is not glossy (causing mirror-like (specular) reflection) nor prone to smearing or smudging.
+[3-4-04] Barcodes must be printed on substrate material that preserves the optical specification as described in the AIM-USA Uniform Symbology Specification documents.
+Typically, white label stock commonly used for barcode generation is suitable, providing it is not glossy (causing mirror-like, specular reflection) or prone to smearing or smudging.